New facility cements Newcastle’s reputation as regional basketball hub

 City of Newcastle’s Acting Executive Director Creative and Community Services Lynn Duffy said CN was also preparing a precinct plan for the surrounding sportsgrounds including Arthur Edden Oval, Ford Oval, Kentish Oval and Harker Oval, to ensure ongoing and equitable access to and best utilisation of sporting facilities.

-The announcement comes after a raft of recent major sporting facility upgrades across the city including a multimillion dollar upgrade of National Park and the recently announced upgrade of Passmore Oval at Wickham.
+The announcement comes after a raft of recent major sporting facility upgrades across the city including a multimillion dollar upgrade of National Park and the upgrade of Passmore Oval at Wickham.